apache/cordova-windows/windows8/test/README.md

 These set of tests is designed to be used with Cordova.
 You should initialize a fresh Cordova repository for a target platform and then toss these files into the www folder, replacing the contents.

-Make sure you include cordova-\*.js in the www folder.
-You also need to edit cordova.js to reference the version of cordova-\*.js file you are testing.
+Make sure you include cordova.js in the www folder (see the code in cordova-incl.js for clarification).
-For example, to test with cordova-0.9.6.1, edit the VERSION variable in the cordova.js file as follows:

-    var VERSION='0.9.6.1';

 This is done so that you don't have to modify every HTML file when you want to test a new version of Cordova.